 - Gas Up Before You Get There: It will not only save you money, but will also prevent a last-minute panic when you check the gauge in Yosemite Valley and realize you've got only drops left and there are no gas stations.
 Where to buy for lower prices on any Yosemite-bound route are in the how to get to Yosemite guide.
 Use the shuttle in the valley once you're there and one full tank should get you in and out.

-- Pedal Power: Yosemite Valley is quite flat and you can tour it by bicycle on 12 miles of paved trails.
+- Take a Bike Ride: Yosemite Valley is quite flat and you can tour it by bicycle on 12 miles of paved trails.
 Not only is it an environmentally friendly way to get around, but you'll have time to get a good look at El Capitan instead of having a National Lampoon's Vacation moment pointing to it out the car window as you speed past.
 You can rent bicycles at Curry Village and Yosemite Lodge, spring through fall.

-- It Bears Attention: All the talk about bears in Yosemite isn't just a lot of fuss over nothing.
+- Beware of Bears: All the talk about bears in Yosemite isn't just a lot of fuss over nothing.
 A hungry bear can tear your car door off in minutes if they think there's food inside.
 To keep your stuff safe, check these tips for bears at Yosemite.

 - Days Are Shorter Than You Think: Days at Yosemite aren’t quite as long as the official sunrise and sunset times may lead you to believe.
 Because of high mountains on its west side, the Yosemite Valley falls into shadows about two hours before the sun sets.
 Light will linger, but it starts getting cooler and things start winding down as soon as the sun’s last warm rays are gone.